Ridgeview Advisors on choosing the best MSP pricing model: per-user, flat fee, or value-based.

 Per-User vs. Flat Fee: What Is the Best MSP Pricing Model?

 Per-user and flat-fee pricing both cap your MSP's value at headcount.
-The model that wins is priced to outcomes — here's how to choose and evolve.
+The model that wins is priced to outcomes.
+Here's how to choose and evolve.

 How you price isn’t a technical decision.
 It’s the single financial choice that shapes your profitability, your client relationships, your operational discipline, and ultimately your valuation.
-Yet most MSPs are still anchored to legacy models — hourly billing, flat fees, per-user — chosen years ago and never revisited as client expectations moved toward transparency and results.
+Yet most MSPs are still anchored to legacy models (hourly billing, flat fees, per-user) chosen years ago and never revisited as client expectations moved toward transparency and results.
 The question worth asking isn’t “what does everyone else charge?”
 It’s “does my pricing reflect the value my clients actually buy?”

 Hourly and per-user: predictable, but capped at headcount

 Hourly billing is where many MSPs start and where too many get stuck.
-It’s easy to explain, but it ties your revenue to time instead of outcomes — which quietly punishes efficiency.
+It’s easy to explain, but it ties your revenue to time instead of outcomes, which quietly punishes efficiency.
 Why automate a task or finish a job faster when you’re paid by the hour?
 It also makes revenue unpredictable and turns onboarding into a cost center, where every extra hour eats your margin.

 Per-user does have one operational virtue worth keeping: it makes onboarding effort budgetable.
 If you bill per seat, you can plan for three to five hours of onboarding per user.
 But what happens when a user sits on a high-value business function or needs heavy configuration?
-Your pricing model decides how much time and attention you can afford to spend onboarding a new client — a point worth weighing against what a strong onboarding process actually requires.
+Your pricing model decides how much time and attention you can afford to spend onboarding a new client, a point worth weighing against what a strong onboarding process actually requires.
 Underprice the account and onboarding becomes rushed, chaotic, or skipped, which drives the rework and churn you were trying to avoid.

-Tiered pricing — Bronze, Silver, Gold — gives clients clear options, creates upsell paths, and lets you serve different budgets.
+Tiered pricing (Bronze, Silver, Gold) gives clients clear options, creates upsell paths, and lets you serve different budgets.
 It works, but only with discipline.
 Each tier has to be clearly defined, enforced, and operationally supported.
 Let scope creep blur the lines between tiers and you erode margin and create delivery chaos.
-Tiering works best when it sits on top of a standardized service catalog — but like per-user pricing, it still tends to assume a fixed cost per customer rather than tracking the value you create.
+Tiering works best when it sits on top of a standardized service catalog.
+But like per-user pricing, it still tends to assume a fixed cost per customer rather than tracking the value you create.

 Value-based and outcome-based pricing: align price to results

-Value-based pricing centers on the business outcomes you help a client achieve — not the tools you provide or the hours you log.
+Value-based pricing centers on the business outcomes you help a client achieve, not the tools you provide or the hours you log.
 It aligns your success with theirs: price against uptime, user productivity, compliance readiness, or risk reduction, because those are the things the client actually cares about.
-Outcome-based pricing goes one step further — you’re paid when the result lands.
+Outcome-based pricing goes one step further: you’re paid when the result lands.
 Think of a security package where part of your fee is tied to passing a compliance audit or keeping incidents below a threshold.

 These models are harder to build, and that’s exactly why they’re defensible.
 They demand maturity in service delivery, documentation, and customer success, because you have to prove your value consistently.
 In return they build trust, command higher margins, and separate you from the MSP down the street still quoting an hourly rate.

-How to choose — and how to migrate
+How to choose and migrate

 There’s no one-size-fits-all answer, but there is a sound order of operations:

 • Start with outcomes.
-What do your clients genuinely care about — reducing noise, avoiding compliance fines, improving team productivity?
+What do your clients genuinely care about: reducing noise, avoiding compliance fines, improving team productivity?
 Price toward those.

 • Build tiers around value, not just features.
 Package outcomes, not a checklist of tools.